Ruth-Rot/applicationFG/README.md

 # Compiling and Running

-Before connectiong, run the FlightGear Launcher and go to *Additional Settings* and write:
+Before connecting, run the FlightGear Launcher and go to *Additional Settings* and write:

 --generic=socket,in,10,127.0.0.1,5400,tcp,playback_small
 --fdm=null